Hidilyn Diaz: Inclusion in alleged ouster plot matrix

-In April 2019, Diaz was surprised to find her name listed among those included in a matrix of personalities allegedly involved in an ouster plot against president Rodrigo Duterte, as presented by Salvador Panelo who was Presidential Spokesperson at the time.
+In April 2019, Diaz was listed among those allegedly involved in an ouster plot against president Rodrigo Duterte, as presented by Salvador Panelo who was Presidential Spokesperson at the time.
 She initially found the allegation laughable, and numerous government officials came to her defense, saying the inclusion of her name and that of fellow athlete Gretchen Ho was ridiculous, but Diaz eventually came to the realization that the inclusion of her name was a threat to her safety and that of her family.
 Panelo later backtracked on the inclusion of Diaz and Ho's names, saying they were not part of the alleged conspiracy.

 In popular media

-Diaz's life leading to her silver medal win in the 2016 Summer Olympics was dramatized in an episode of Maalaala Mo Kaya, a drama anthology series, aired on September 24, 2016.
+Diaz's life leading to her silver medal win in the 2016 Summer Olympics was depicted in an episode of Maalaala Mo Kaya, a drama anthology series, aired on September 24, 2016.
 She was portrayed by Jane Oineza.

-It aired a rerun on July 31, 2021 via Kapamilya Channel, Kapamilya Online Live and A2Z.